Braverman grows more isolated over claim of police bias in Palestine protests

 Facing pressure to sack Mrs Braverman, Rishi Sunak continued to express his confidence in her, but No 10 declined to say whether the pair had spoken since her inflammatory unauthorised article.

-No 10 said they were working “very closely” ahead of Saturday’s march, but chose not to repeat her widely-criticised language in a piece for the Times.
+No 10 said they were working “very closely” ahead of Saturday’s heavily-policed march, but chose not to repeat her widely-criticised language in a piece for The Times.

 She claimed there is a perception police “play favourites” towards pro-Palestinian protesters who are “largely ignored, even when clearly breaking the law”.